zio/zio/docs/datatypes/fiber.md

 To perform an effect without blocking the current process, you can use fibers, which are a lightweight mechanism for concurrency.

-You can `fork` any `IO[E, A]` to immediately yield an `UIO[Fiber[E, A]]`.
+You can `fork` any `BIO[E, A]` to immediately yield an `UIO[Fiber[E, A]]`.
 The provided `Fiber` can be used to `join` the fiber, which will resume on production of the fiber's value, or to `interrupt` the fiber, which immediately terminates the fiber and safely releases all resources acquired by the fiber.

 ```scala mdoc:silent
 import scalaz.zio._